KPI of the Day – Project Management: $ Project budget size

 - Consulting with experts in the field during budget planning;

-- Gathering and analyzing historical expenditures of similar project.
+- Gathering and analyzing historical expenditures of similar projects.

 Collection of data is done through reports documenting the project management plan and the overall financial progress of the task.
 Targets drawn for and from said data can vary widely from one project portfolio to another, depending on the industry profile, as well as the complexity and nature of the activities involved.